cpacheco4983/VueJS2_TheCompleteGuide/notes.md

 ORDER IS IMPORTANT.
 FIRST you get the item in the list SECOND you get the index of the item

 ## Section 3.41
+- Combining <template> and 'v-for' allows you to loop through list and output multiple elements for each item